goosemo/blog/_posts/0016_parallel_execution_with_fabric.rst

 In parallel, as specified on the cli.
 Note that this is an example of not in using the decorators to set this in the code, so it as a task/function can toggle between being run in parallel or sequentially.
+There are 49 servers in the 'servers' list that I'm applying to this task.

 .. code-block:: bash